 The UTPO supplements other means of obtaining career officers with university degrees in the regular force.
-Serving officers of the regular force who have sufficient academic background to enable them to obtain a baccalaureate degree in two or less academic years, and who meet the other requirements as specified in CFAO 9-40, are eligible to apply for the UTPO.
-Applicants should, as far as possible, have completed Math, Physics, and Chemistry courses equivalent to those listed in RRMC Calendar for the first two years of a Science or Engineering Degree Program.
+Servicing officers of the regular forces who have sufficient academic background to enable them to obtain a baccalaureate degree in two or less academic years, and who meet the other requirements as specified in CFAO 9-40, are eligible to apply for the UTPO.

+Royal Roads currently offers BSc and BA degree programs of study.
+Science applicants should, as far as possible, have completed Math, Physics, and Chemistry courses equivalent to those listed in RRMC Calendar for the first two years of a Science or Engineering Degree Program.
+Arts applicants should have completed History and Political Science courses equivalent to those listed in RRMC Calendar for the first two years of an Arts Degree Program.